-In On Being Normal and Other Disorders, Verhaeghe captures the Oedipal story of development with the roles of the “first Other” (O1) and the “second Other” (O2) which are traditionally played by the mother and the father, respectively.
+In On Being Normal and Other Disorders, Verhaeghe tells the Oedipal story of development in terms of the roles of the “first Other” (O1) and the “second Other” (O2) which are traditionally played by the mother and the father, respectively.
 In Verhaeghe’s story, O1 helps the child’s embodiment, while O2 helps the child’s authorization.
 Let us now examine this development story in a chronological sequence.

 1) Imaginary embodiment with O1: